John 15:5 (ESV)

 I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.

 Have we found ourselves not being fruitful in God's kingdom?
 Have we come to the conclusion that we are not accomplishing much at all of real spiritual value?
 Jesus is saying that abiding in Him is the key to being fruitful.
 What does it mean to abide in Jesus?
-Let's look at some of the other Scriptures where Jesus speaks of abiding in Him...
+What does it mean to live through Jesus?
+Let's look at some of the other Scriptures where Jesus speaks of abiding in Him and living through Him...

 John 6:56 (ESV)